iLindo-Workspace/Foundation-exam-prep/Chapter4.md

 - *Structural based*
 - *Requires NO code execution*
 - *Testing the structures of the code and confirms if it works as required*
-- *Often used in Unit testing and Statis Analysis*
+- *Often used in Unit testing and Static Analysis*
 - *Tests logic, paths, loops, and conditions*
 - *Focuses on the code structures and processing of the system (internals)*

 (1.) **Experience-based Testing**
-- *Based on experince of Tester, Dev, User*
+- *Based on experience of Tester, Dev, User*
 - *Uses combination of Black/White-Box techniques*
-- *Conditions/Test Cases based on Experiecnce*
+- *Conditions/Test Cases based on Experience*
 - *Will find defects that Black/White-Box may miss*